azaleacolburn/orinfar/docs/MANUAL.md

 - `y[motion]`: The yank operator.
 Copies every character traversed by the given motion into the current yank register.This operator will copy the current character for inclusive motions but not for exclusive motions.
 Analogous to the `y` operator in Vi.
 - `d[motion]`: The delete operator.
 Deletes and copies every character traversed by the given motion into the current yank register.
 This operator will delete the current character for inclusive motions but not for exclusive motions.
 Analogous to the `d` operator in Vi.
 - `c[motion]`: The change operator.
 Deletes and copies every character traversed by the given motion into the current yank register, then enters insert mode.
 This operator will delete and copy the current character for inclusive motions but not for exclusive motions.
 Analogous to the `c` operator in Vi.
-- `t[motion]`: The change until operator.
-Deletes and copies every character traversed by the given motion, except the last character, into the current yank register, then enters insert mode.
-This operator will delete and copy the current character for inclusive motions but not for exclusive motions.
-Analogous to the `t` operator in Vi.

 ## Motion
 Motions are single or multi-character actions that move the cursor over the buffer in some way.
 They can either literally move the cursor or simply "outline" some region that an operator can be applied over.
 They are are necessary for operators to work and are thus always chained to them, although they can be used independently.